- Parks Highway

 Scenic viewpoint, parking.

-Hurricane Gulch. $1.2 million 550-foot bridge 260 feet above Hurricane Creek.
+Hurricane Gulch.
+This 550-foot bridge is 260 feet above Hurricane Creek.
 Parking at both ends of bridge.
-Highway opening ceremonies held here October 14, 1971.
+Parks Highway opening ceremonies held here October 14, 1971.

 Honolulu Creek, parking on both sides of the creek.

 Large parking area.
 Views over the Chulitna River of the Alaska Range.